Matt Spaeth

 Matt Spaeth (born November 24, 1983) is an American former professional football player who was a tight end in the National Football League (NFL).
 He played college football for the Minnesota Golden Gophers, where he was twice named first-team All-Big Ten, once a first-team All-American, and the 2006 winner of the John Mackey Award.

-He was selected by the Pittsburgh Steelers in the third round of the 2007 NFL draft and played seven seasons for them, becoming a Super Bowl champion when the Steelers defeated the Arizona Cardinals in Super Bowl XLIII.
+He was selected by the Pittsburgh Steelers in the third round of the 2007 NFL draft and played seven seasons for them, becoming a Super Bowl champion when the Steelers won Super Bowl XLIII.
 He also played two seasons for the Chicago Bears.

 Early life

 Spaeth graduated from St. Michael-Albertville, in St. Michael, Minnesota in 2002, where he played both football and basketball.
 St. Michael was in the Wright County Conference at the time.
 Spaeth holds multiple records at St. Michael-Albertville in both sports.
 As a three-year starter in basketball he set records for most rebounds in a game (23), most steals in a game (8), most points in a career (1359), and most career rebounds (804).